isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

        }
    }

-``result`` value is a status code indicating a result of the command.
+The ``result`` value is a status code indicating a result of the command.
 The following general status codes are currently supported:

 -  ``0`` - the command has been processed successfully.
 -  ``1`` - a general error or failure has occurred during the command processing.
--  ``2`` - specified command is unsupported by the server receiving it.
+-  ``2`` - the specified command is unsupported by the server receiving it.
 -  ``3`` - the requested operation has been completed but the requested resource was not found.
 This status code is returned when a command returns no resources or affects no resources.
--  ``4`` - the well-formed command has been processed but the requested changes could not be applied because they were in conflict with the server state or its notion of the configuration.
+-  ``4`` - the well-formed command has been processed but the requested changes could not be applied, because they were in conflict with the server state or its notion of the configuration.

 For example, a well-formed command that requests a subnet that exists in a server's configuration returns the result 0.
 If the server encounters an error condition, it returns 1.
-If the command asks for the IPv6 subnet, but was sent to a DHCPv4 server, it returns 2.
-If the query asks for a subnet with ``subnet-id`` that matches no subnets, the result is 3.
+If the command asks for an IPv6 subnet, but was sent to a DHCPv4 server, it returns 2.
+If the query asks for a subnet with ``subnet-id`` that has matches, the result is 3.
 If the command attempts to update a lease but the specified ``subnet-id`` does not match the identifier in the server's configuration, the result is 4.

-Hook libraries can sometimes return some additional status codes specific to their use cases.
+Hook libraries can sometimes return additional status codes specific to their use cases.

 The ``text`` field typically appears when the result is non-zero and